Key Takeaways

-Not where you meant it to go.
-Not the optimistic version you'd describe to a friend.
-Where did it actually go — hour by hour, across all seven days?
+That blur is the problem.
+Not where you meant the time to go, or the optimistic version you'd describe to a friend — where it actually went, hour by hour, across all seven days.

 Most people can't answer that question with any real precision.
 And that's not a character flaw — it's just how human memory works.
 We remember the highlights and the frustrations, not the steady drip of hours that passed between them.